allegro/blog/_posts/2023-05-28-online-mongodb-migration.md

 }
 ```

-In our production setup we’re using a persistent event queue, which is implemented using [BigQueue project](https://github.com/bulldog2011/bigqueue).
+In our production setup we decided to use a persistent event queue, which is implemented on top of [BigQueue project](https://github.com/bulldog2011/bigqueue).
 As BigQueue only allows enqueuing and dequeuing byte arrays, we had to implement serialization and deserialization of the data from the events.

 ```kotlin